Agnoetae

 Themistius' successor was Theodosius, not the Patriarch Theodosius I, whose views were opposed by Themistius.
 John of Damascus calls the movement the Themistiani.
 There is evidence of an Agnoete monastery in Egypt, the monastery of Salamites near Thunis.
 It spread out of Egypt into the monastic communities of Palestine.
 There are surviving fragments of a Syriac treatise Against Themistius.

 In 599, Pope Gregory I wrote to Patriarch Eulogius of Alexandria to draw his attention to the Agnoetae and to ask him for his advice on the issue.
-Gregory condemned the Agnoetae as heretics, as did Eulogius, who had written a treatise against them.
+Gregory I condemned the Agnoetae as heretics, as did Eulogius, who had written a treatise against them.
 Patriarch Sophronius of Jerusalem condemned Agnoetism and it was condemned at the Lateran Council of 649 and the Third Council of Constantinople in 680 or 681, the council declaring Themistius a heretic alongside Severus of Antioch and Apollinaris of Laodicea.

 No Agnoetic texts survive, but some of Themistius' works are quoted in Greek in the acts of the councils of 549 and 680/1, in the works of Maximus the Confessor (d.
 661) and in the compendium Doctrina patrum de incarnatione verbi.
 These quotations, however, demonstrate his Monophysitism and not his Agnoetism.